EPC Cost 2026: £60–£120 for UK Homes

 After making improvements, you will need to commission a new EPC to reflect the changes.
 The cost of the new assessment (£60 to £120) is small compared to the potential benefit of a higher rating in your listing.
 For a full breakdown of all selling expenses, see our guide on hidden costs of selling a house.

-- Minimum rating for rented properties.
+- Minimum EPC C for rented properties by 2030.
 Current proposals would require all rented properties in England and Wales to achieve a minimum EPC rating of C by 2030.
 While this does not directly affect owner-occupier sales, it influences buyer expectations, particularly for buy-to-let investors who represent a significant portion of the market.

-- New SAP methodology.
-The transition from SAP 10.2 to a future version of the Home Energy Model is expected to change how ratings are calculated, potentially benefiting properties with electric heating and heat pumps while adjusting gas boiler assessments.
+- New Home Energy Model.
+The transition from SAP 10.2 to the new Home Energy Model is expected to change how ratings are calculated.
+This will particularly benefit properties with electric heating and heat pumps, while adjusting gas boiler assessments.
+The transition timeline remains under consultation.

 Scotland: the Home Report difference